jina-ai/docs/chapters/stress/index.md

 ## Infrastructure

 This example benchmark prioritizes a real-world scenario, where a user hosts Jina in the cloud.
 We use six machines in AWS, of instace size `c5.2xlarge` (8 vCPUs, 16GB RAM).
 We also add 100GB gp2 ssd.
+For the Vector Indexer machine we increased RAM to 32 GB.

 The instances are split as follows:

 - **Client**: from this machine we create the Flows and issue the client requests (indexing and querying)
-[comment]: <> (- Crafter: this machine TODO is this used?)
 - **Flow**: this machine hosts the `Gateway` to the `Flow`
 - **Encoder**: this machine processes the raw data (text or image) with the respective `Encoders`
 - **Indexer**: this machine hosts the `Indexers`